AdobeDocs/journey-optimizer.ko-KR/help/using/rn/documentation-updates.md

 * A new section has been added to describe how to ensure that the choice of your customers who opt out from having their profile data used for personalization is honored.
 [Read more](../privacy/opt-out.md#opt-out-personalization)
 * A note has been added about using special international characters in URLs included in email contents.
 [Read more](../email/message-tracking.md#insert-links)
 * The permission needed to test and publish landing pages has been added.
 [Read more](../landing-pages/create-lp.md)
-* A note has been added about the Adobe Experience Platform endpoints needed to have your custom events accounted for in Decision Management frequency capping.
+* A note has been added about the Adobe Experience Platform endpoints needed to have your custom events accounted for in Decision management frequency capping.
 [Read more](../offers/data-collection/schema-requirement.md#track-custom-events)

 ## April 2023 {#apr-2023}